ZenithFTC/PowerPlayTutorial/zenfinder/documentation.md

 {:toc}

 ## Geometry
-Geometry is one of the important concepts in Pathfinder, given the entire library is literally based around geometry.
+Geometry is one of the important concepts in Zenfinder, given the entire library is literally based around geometry.

 ### Angles